 -

-Effects of psilocybin on naturalistic social behavior
+Effects of psilocybin on social behavior and learning

 -